kk-sw/database-concepts/PITCHME.md

     - Abstractions for non-programmers
     - English like language
 - Pure SQL applications (MS Access)
-    - Not fancy, but no programmer needed
+    - Not fancy, but no programming needed

 @ulend